Adamstown railway station (Ireland)

 Adamstown railway station is a station on the Dublin to Kildare Commuter service.
 It serves the new town of Adamstown and South Western Commuter services call to the station.

 History

 It opened on 10 April 2007.
-It is 1.1km west of the old Lucan GSWR station which closed in 1947.
+It is 1.1 km west of the old Lucan GSWR station which closed in 1947.

 Description

 The station has four through platforms and one terminal platform, and was the first Commuter station on the line (other than Dublin Heuston) to have more than two platforms.
 Following the completion of the Kildare Route Project, which led to the line becoming four-tracked, all platforms could be used.

 The station was the first railway station in recent times to be built and paid for by private developers rather than by public money.
-Another Dublin railway station, Navan Road Parkway on the Western Commuter line, was built in the same way.
+Another Dublin railway station, Navan Road Parkway on the Western Commuter line, was built in the same manner.